cisco/mindmeld/docs/source/quickstart/06_generate_representative_training_data.rst

   * "Show me all Kwik-E-Mart stores open between 8am and 6pm."

-Here, both :keyword:`8am` and :keyword:`6pm` could be defined as entities, perhaps of type :keyword:`sys_time`.
+Here, both ``8am`` and ``6pm`` could be defined as entities, perhaps of type ``sys_time``.
 While the two entities share the same type, they play different *roles* in the query; one reflects the store opening time and the other is the store closing time.
 Workbench provides the capability to train models to perform this role classification.
 Simply supplement your labeled queries with additional role annotation, as shown below.

 .. code-block:: text